Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 This part of the code just apply a final decryption, and finally it shows the image to the user, so we do not need to know anything more from the challenge for solving it.

-If we present all the equations together we get the next:
+Here are all the equations combined:

 <h:math>
 (password[16:18] + password[22:24]) - (password[8:10] + password[14:16]) = 0x1cd4